Interactive rating component created using html , css and javascript

 Hope some of this helps, good luck on your future projects and learning!

-0@kellynickPosted about 1 year ago@CarlHumm Thanks for your response I had issues implementing the JavaScript.
+0@kellynickPosted over 1 year ago@CarlHumm Thanks for your response I had issues implementing the JavaScript.
 It still didn't work but someone suggested I use button .
 Which I did then I used :focus pseudo class and it worked.
 Thanks for your feedback 🙏🙏🙏

 1